 TGaz Editor: Add the following paragraph at the end of Cl.
-11.22.6.4.4.3 non-TB Measurement Reporting Phase as shown below:
+11.22.6.4.4.3 non-TB Measurement Reporting Phase as shown below:In the secured mode of NTB Ranging, a device should discard ranging measurements when it detects that the transmit center frequency offset (CFO) between the ISTA and the RSTA exceeds the allowed tolerance from the values specified in 27.3.18.3 and 27.3.14.3 (#2303).